DaveVoyles/Aegex/Aegex.md

 Additionally, Aegex would like to use machine learning to detect anomolies in their data and use predictive analytics to determine optimal evacuation routes, serious threats, and other necessary alerts.
 Upon detection, the Xamarin app would ideally notify the user that there is an issue via a Push Notification from Azure.
+Further notifications could extend to watches employees wear for faster alerts to aid in saving lives.

+As for IoT, Aegex will need to have the devices certified for hazardous environments.
+There currently exists no solution for the certifications they require at a reasonable price.
+Additionally, each of the sensors would need to be tested.
+Aegex would likely need to design their own hardware system to support these needs.
+Wifi is also not always available in the field.
+Therefore, they may need to partner with other companies to find a solution.

 # Conclusion
-TODO *include a customer quote highlighting impact, benefits, general lessons, and/or opportunities.*

 ### Xamarin Reflection